 If immigration officers serve you with papers saying that you are an aggravated felon and are subject to administrative removal you should contact an experienced immigration attorney immediately to discuss your options.

 If you have a fear of returning to your country of citizenship or last habitual residence, it is important to tell this to the immigration officers immediately and tell every immigration officer you speak to that you have a fear of persecution or torture upon removal.
 Immigration officers will either refer your case to an asylum officer, or send you to see an Immigration Judge to discuss your fear.

 If you believe that you are not an aggravated felon, or that you are a lawful permanent resident, or a U.S. citizen, tell the ICE officers immediately and often.

-The experienced immigration attorneys at Shorstein, Lasnetski and Gihon can try to help you defend against any method of removal that ICE uses against you, call us today.
+The experienced immigration attorneys at Lasnetski Gihon Law can try to help you defend against any method of removal that ICE uses against you, call us today.